 For scholarship information, visit the Scholarships section.

 Eligibility for financial aid is based on enrollment.
-The Higher Education Amendments of 1998 set rules that require Title IV funds to be returned if a student completely withdraws from a period of enrollment.
+Federal Regulations require that Federal Title IV funds to be returned if a student completely withdraws from a period of enrollment.
 These rules assume that a student earns their aid based on the time enrolled.
-Unearned aid, the amount of financial aid received that exceeds the amount the student has earned other than Federal Work-Study, must be returned.
+Unearned aid, the amount of financial aid received that exceeds the amount the student has earned (with the exception of Federal Work-Study), must be returned.
 Unearned aid may be subject to repayment.

 During the first 60 percent of the enrollment period, a student "earns" aid in direct proportion to the length of time they remain enrolled.
 That is, the percentage of time the student remains enrolled is the percentage of aid the student earns for that period.
 A student who remains enrolled beyond the 60 percent point earns all aid for the period.
 Check the schedule of classes for exact dates.
 Read more information about withdrawals.